pauloohaha/mmwave-radar-from-first-taste-to-give-up/Learning Guide.md

 This document introduces some basic operations on the radar.
 Firstly, the document introduces how to run the out of box demo with mmwave demo visualizer, this can give user an idea about what the radar is capable of.
 Next, the document introduces how to program the radar and the structure of radar program.
 The document is suitable for anyone that aim to modify the internal program of the radar.

 3. Out-of-Box Demo
 Out-of-Box (OOB) Demo shows you the basic capability of the mmwave radar.
 Your radar shoulded be shipped with a OOB program loaded.
 You can connect it to a computer and lunch [Mmw Demo Visualizer](https://dev.ti.com/gallery/view/mmwave/mmWave_Demo_Visualizer/ver/4.2.0/).
 Try the different settings and see the results.

 ###	Working principle of radar
+Next, it is basic to know the operating principle of the mmwave radar.
+Following two documents introduce what a *chirp* means in mmwave radar, how the radar use it to detect the range, velocity and the position of objects.
+Without this knowledge, it is hard to understand any further material.

 1. [The fundamentals of millimeter wave radar sensors](https://www.ti.com/lit/pdf/spyy005)
 This document introduces the basic principle of millimeter wave radar, including how radar measure the range, velocity and the angle of objects.
 This is also introduced in [video from training.ti.com](https://training.ti.com/intro-mmwave-sensing-fmcw-radars-module-1-range-estimation).
 This document and videos are suitable for understanding basic principle of millimeter wave radar and is a must for almost all further operations on radar.